-Illness forced Louisa to hand over the work to Georgina and in 1871 Louisa died aged sixty two.
-Such was the respect for the work amongst the soldiers that the Army authorities gave permission for her to buried in the Aldershot Military cemetery.
+Illness forced Louisa to hand over the work to Georgina and in 1871 Louisa died aged sixty-two.
+Such was the respect for the work amongst the soldiers that the Army authorities gave permission for her to be buried in the Aldershot Military cemetery.

 With the success of the Aldershot Home more were established at other garrisons such as Weedon, Colchester, Manchester, Plymouth, Chatham and London.
 The work continued and flourished until changes in society and in the military brought the end to the need of such establishments.
 The original ‘Home’ at Aldershot was demolished in 1958 and on the same site a new Soldiers Home was erected that reflected a more modern age.
 This has now become the home and headquarters of SASRA, who today has responsibility for the work MDSH.